sourceduty/Source_Invaders/README.md

 ![Game Map Design](https://github.com/sourceduty/Source_Invaders/assets/123030236/c81ec35c-f1e0-4c57-a391-9755cbdff232)

 There is one player against 40 zombies in one room.
-The player has to kill the zombies before they destroy the wall between the player from the zombies.
+The player has to kill the zombies before they destroy the wall between the player and the zombies.
 The wall between the zombies and the player will be destroyed after 2 minutes.
 There is only one level.
 The player will be killed by the zombies after 2 minutes.

 #
 ### COPYRIGHT